What is surgical smoke and what can be done about it?

-Category: Environment Hits: 1Surgical smoke poses a health risk to everyone in the operating room.
+Category: Environment Hits: 3Surgical smoke poses a health risk to everyone in the operating room.
 Perioperative teams exposed to surgical smoke report twice as many respiratory health issues as the general public.
 The smoke can even contain viruses.
 Researchers suggest that policies and laws mandating the evacuation of surgical smoke from operating rooms are the best way to reduce the negative health impacts on perioperative staff as well as surgical patients.

 Read more https://www.sciencedaily.com/releases/2021/01/210107135703.htm